helyanny/helyanny/README.md

 - 🎥 Software Developer - Student at McGill University in Computer Science
-- 🔭 I’m currently working on a GUI made with Java!
+- 🔭 I’m currently working on a mini renderer project to learn about coding in 3D graphics!
 - 🌱 I’m currently learning AWS Cloud services, JavaScript and more DSA
 - 📫 How to reach me: [email](helyanny@gmail.com) or [Linkedin](www.linkedin.com/in/helyanny)
 - 😄 Pronouns: she/her